In this blog, we will look at the best service discovery tools that are open source.

 - Consul offers excellent health check features that can alert the operators of any issue in the cluster.

-- Consul also offers a key/value storage that allows dynamic configurations, feature flagging and a lot more.
+- Consul also offers a key/value storage that allows dynamic configurations, feature flagging, and a lot more.

 - It has HTTP APIs to store and retrieve key/value data in a distributed key/value store.

 Consul can, however, be a bit daunting as the distributed systems including Consul have an inherent complexity.
-So, it’s not really a problem of Consul but more of a general problem.
-Users don’t need to implement their own third party library as Consul comes with its own library.
+So, it’s not really a problem for the Consul but more of a general problem.
+Users don’t need to implement their own third-party library as Consul comes with its own library.

 Other applications can also utilize the etcd by using a project called confd to convert the information stored in etcd into static configuration files.
 The clients need to manage any connection failure and re-connect with another service instance.

-Etcd is being used by companies like Google, Kubernetes, Cloud Foundry, Red Hat, Zenreach, Headspace, Apptus, CloudGear and more.
-Over the years, technology and community support for etcd has evolved and offers a good experience to developers.
+Etcd is being used by companies like Google, Cloud Foundry, Red Hat, Zenreach, Headspace, Apptus, CloudGear, and more.
+Over the years, technology and community support for etcd have evolved and offer a good experience to developers.

 Apache ZooKeeper is a distributed, centralized and consistent service.
 Written in Java language, it uses the Zab protocol to manage changes in a cluster.
 It emerged out of the Hadoop world where it had the role to maintain components in a cluster.
-The data is stored in a hierarchical namespace, in a file system or a tree.
+The data is stored in a hierarchical namespace, in a file system, or in a tree.

-Although Zookeeper is a consistent system, there can be failures in the system – some systems won’t be able to register or the read and write function might return an error.
-It is a robust, old and established application with a huge and vibrant community, clients and extensive library support.
+Although Zookeeper is a consistent system, there can be failures in the system – some systems won’t be able to register, or the read-and-write function might return an error.
+It is a robust, old, and established application with a huge and vibrant community, clients, and extensive library support.

-ZooKeeper is used by companies including Rackspace, Yahoo!, Reddit, eBay, Solr, Cloudera, Luxoft, F5 Networks, Apache Software Foundation, Spero Solutions to name a few.
+ZooKeeper is used by companies including Rackspace, Yahoo!, Reddit, eBay, Solr, Cloudera, Luxoft, F5 Networks, Apache Software Foundation, and Spero Solutions to name a few.
 It has a market share of nearly 0.4%.